liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/02-implementing-uad.markdown

 `bnd.bnd` file.

-While this approach is recommended, it has one downside: multiple language keys are used to label a single application. @product@ applications use the `com.liferay.lang.merger` plugin to avoid this.
+While this approach is recommended, it has one downside: multiple language keys are used to label a single application. @sharepoint@ applications use the `com.liferay.lang.merger` plugin to avoid this.
 Here's the relevant part of the Blogs application's `blogs-uad/build.gradle`: